sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 -   In RStudio, run, `install.packages("languageserver")`

-This step is crucial.
+> [!IMPORTANT] This step is crucial.
 Please ensure languageserver installation was successfully done, and no errors has occurred (See below troubleshooting to resolve any errors).
 Now, we are ready for next steps! (*Unlike RStudio, ST3 needs manual setup.
 It involves installing (user-contributed) packages and configuring them to let ST3 recognise R language and prints output*).

 # Part 1: Managing project